weibullguy/python-lint-plus/README.md

 editor or IDE and/or as pre-commit hooks.
 This action just verifies you didn't forget to do that.

-All tools are enabled by default with the exception of black and yapf.
+All tools are disabled by default.
 It's certainly your prerogative to use as many autoformatters as you'd like, but I recommend using only one.
 Which you choose should be enabled with the use-black or use-yapf input.

 Each run of the action creates a virtual environment.
 Each of the enabled tools is installed in this virtual environment before that tool is executed.
 The default name of the virtual environment is ```python-lint-plus```, but you can set it to whatever you'd like with the ```virtual-env``` option.
-This can be helpful if you're running a matrix of various versions of python.
+This can be helpful if you're running a matrix of Python versions.

+To set the Python version to use for a tool run, pass the version string to the python-version input.
+Python defaults to version 3.10.
+The architecture (x86 or x64) can also be specified with the architecture input.
+The default architecture is x64.

 ## Usage